 DukeWorthy™ Seattle Sourdough: A Duke’s Tradition

-At Duke’s Chowder House, we strive for wholesome, delicious meals made from sustainably sourced ingredients.
+At Duke’s Seafood & Chowder, we strive for wholesome, delicious meals made from sustainably sourced ingredients.
 We truly believe our customers deserve the best possible dining experience, from start to finish.

 That’s why every meal at Duke’s, big or small, begins with a serving of our delicious Double Sourdough Bread.
 Like everything else in our kitchens, our Double Sourdough Bread is made of the finest natural ingredients and baked to perfection for you to enjoy.
 But how exactly did that bread get to your table?
 The story begins years ago in San Francisco.